 Indre Serpytyte (b.
 1983 in Palanga, Lithuania) is an artist living and working in London, UK.
 Serpytyte is concerned with the impact of conflict and war on history and perception.
 She works with photography, sculpture and installation.

-Earlier this year GRAIN Projects commissioned Serpytyte to collaborate on research and make new work in response to the history of the Gun Quarter in Birmingham.
+Earlier this year GRAIN Projects commissioned Serpytyte to collaborate on research and make new work in response to the history of war and conflict in Birmingham.

-Using archive material from Birmingham collections as well as from the Imperial War Museum she intends to closely examine the relationship between widely publicised propaganda images of the female factory workforce, as part of a political project of moral boosting, and the images, accounts and ephemera that tell the largely hidden and forgotten story of the so-called ‘munitionettes.’
-In doing so, she hopes to recover a history of female work and life in the context of war, violence and political strategy.
+Using archive material from Birmingham collections as well as from the Imperial War Museum Serpytyte has examined the relationship between widely publicised propaganda images of the female factory workforce, as part of a political project of moral boosting, and the images, accounts and ephemera that tell the largely hidden and forgotten story of the so-called ‘munitionettes.’
+In her work she will look at the history of female work and life in the context of war, violence and political strategy as well as the home as a place of waiting, loss and a repository for memory and objects.
+Domestic objects on shelves and mantlepieces provided keep sakes as well as reminders of lives and death.
+Most unsettling are the vases made from spent ammunition shells, many of which were made by women in munitions factories and then decorated by women for home ornamentation.

 Image credit: © IWM (Q 54375) – A female munitions worker operating a chronometer for registering velocity of bullets fired from cartridges at the Kynoch’s factory in Birmingham, 1917